-Numbness or “pins and needles” in the toes can be caused by a number of conditions, including sitting in such a way that you cut off your circulation temporary.
+Numbness or “pins and needles” in the toes can be caused by a number of conditions, including sitting in such a way that you cut off your circulation temporarily.
 However, other causes can be more serious, which range from diabetes to frostbite.

 - Neuropathy – Nerve damage, known as neuropathy, is another culprit of foot and toes numbness.
 A type of neuropathic condition called Morton’s neuroma causes nerves in the toes to thicken leading to foot pain and sensation loss.
-Tarsal tunnel syndrome is another neuropathy condition that causes foot and toe numbness.
+Tarsal tunnel syndrome is another neuropathy condition that causes foot and toes numbness.

 - Nerve compression – Have you ever had your hand or foot “fall asleep”?
 If so, it resulted from compressing the nerves from being in the same position for a period of time.
 Once the compressed nerve is released, the numbness turns into tingling when the compressed nerve “wakes up”.